 As the investor universe increasingly factors ESG into their investment decisions, corporates are striving to help drive share price through better governance.
 From board diversity, to environmental impact, and employee compensation, it’s clear that 2019 is about ensuring that you effectively position your company for ESG best practices.

 We’ll also continue to witness the rise in passive investing, index funds and ETFS.
-Passive funds will keep growing as a total universe (and ultimately surpass active funds based on current trends).
+Passive funds will keep growing as a total universe (and ultimately surpass active funds based on current IR trends).
 And corporates will have to engage these passive funds through governance channels, to drive shareholder value and prevent activist situations.

 With this, we’re seeing another key trend for 2019: Quantamental investing, the coming together of quantitative and fundamental “stock picker” investment strategies.
 While passive strategies are set to reign, the active universe will evolve around using quantitative strategies to co-exist alongside passive funds.